tanmayshankar/RCNN_MDP/README.md

 This code base targets 3 problems:

-1. Solving Value Iteration and Policy Iteration in a standard MDP using Feedforward passes of a Recurrent Conv Net.
+1. Solving Value / Policy Iteration in a standard MDP using Feedforward passes of an RCNN.
-- Estimating the Transition and Observation models in a POMDP/PODRL setting from demonstrations or simulations.
+- Representing the Bayes Filter state belief update as feedforward passes of an RCNN.
-- Estimating Reward functions in an Inverse Reinforcement Learning framework.
+- Learning the State Transition models and Observation model in a POMDP/PODRL setting from simulations / demonstrations, and reward functions in an Inverse Reinforcement Learning framework.

 Problem 1 may be addressed by running the appropriate script, with a stationary reward function as argument.